bitprophet/contribution-guide.org/index.rst

 "documentation" we mean:

-* **Docstrings** (for Python; or API-doc-friendly comments for other languages) must be created or updated for public API functions/methods/etc.
+* **Docstrings** (for Python; or API-doc-friendly comments for other languages) must be created or updated for public API functions/methods/etc. (This step is optional for some bugfixes.)

     * Don't forget to include `versionadded
       <http://sphinx-doc.org/markup/para.html#directive-versionadded>`_/`versionchanged